Red Sonja: Consumed: Style

 Red Sonja: Consumed is written in third person and follows the narratives of several different characters.
 Each chapter opens with excerpts from fictional documents, records, and poems.

 Development

 Simone was hesitant to begin a full-length prose novel, but began with an idea for a short story, which became one of the novel's early chapters.
 After positive reactions from publishers, she developed an outline for the full story.

 In 2025, Simone announced she is working on a second novel in the series.

 Reception

 Publishers Weekly praised Simone's balance of violence and humor, which "makes her heroine feel simultaneously larger-than-life and deeply human."
 SFFWorld applauded Simone's depth of characterization in the novel which makes Sonja "a more detailed character with nuances that go beyond the comic book version."
+However, reviewers more familiar with Robert E. Howard’s world and Sword and Sorcery topics criticized the novel’s uneven world-building and repetitive plotting, arguing that its setting sometimes feels generic and less culturally grounded than the Hyborian-inspired premise suggests.